abumq/mine/README.md

 # Notes

  * It is natively developed on macOS and Linux operating systems
- * It is extremely fast with compiler optimization level 1 (or higher)
+ * It is fast with compiler optimization level 1 (or higher)
- * RSA needs big number implementation, for unit tests we use [Integer from Crypto++](https://www.cryptopp.com/wiki/Integer)
+ * You need to implement BigNumber to use RSA, for unit tests we use [Integer from Crypto++](https://www.cryptopp.com/wiki/Integer)
  * RSA currently does not support signing & verification or reading keys from PEM files

 # Quick Reference